 - Park Foundation - Revised ESG Policy Statement (March 2017)

 - Park Foundation - Five Years of Program Related Investments (2015) Roberta Norman

 To complement its grantmaking mission to address environmental issues, Park Foundation has a strong commitment to “walking the talk” - seeking the highest level of sustainability in its operations and activities.
 Central to this goal is green certification of its offices and practices.
 In 2014 the Foundation moved to newly designed office space in downtown Ithaca.
 As part of the office move, the Foundation donated 103 pieces of furniture to 12 different nonprofit organizations in Ithaca.
 Over 80 boxes of grant records were digitized, shredded and recycled.
+A short video (by David Stearn a Senior in Journalism at Ithaca College) on the Greening of the office can be found at; Office Greening video .
 In designing the new office and its operations, Park Foundation was guided by two certification programs:

 Leadership in Energy and Environmental Design (LEED) ®

-As part of its design and construction of new office spaces, in 2014 the Foundation is seeking LEED Platinum 2.0 certification under the LEED Commercial Interiors (LEED –CI) category that allows certification of office spaces within buildings that are not LEED-certified overall.
+As part of its design and construction of new office spaces, in 2017 the Foundation is was awarded LEED Platinum 2.0 certification under the LEED Commercial Interiors (LEED –CI) category that allows certification of office spaces within buildings that are not LEED-certified overall.
 Significant elements of LEED CI certification include:

 - High efficiency heating and air conditioning systems